MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/SSH-Remoting-in-PowerShell-Core.md

 multi-factor authentication and validate it works outside of PowerShell before attempting to use it with PowerShell remoting.

+> [!NOTE]
+> Users retain the same privileges in remote sessions.
+Meaning, Administrators have access to an
+> elevated shell, and normal users will not.

 ## PowerShell remoting example

 The easiest way to test remoting is to try it on a single computer.
 In this example, we create a